Our Ways of Working

 Agile as it's meant to be done: through action and for teams

 I am a Professional Scrum Master (PSM I) by Scrum.org.
-Which involves embedding Scrum in organisations and teams and promoting agile ways of working.
+Which involves applying and embedding Scrum in organisations and teams and promoting agile ways of working.

 To quote from Scrum.org, "Professional Scrum Masters demonstrate knowledge and understanding of Scrum and their ability to apply it in real-world situations."